ori0nis/proyecto-fullstack-frontend/README.md

 MyPlants.io is designed for you to collect your plants, post new ones on the universal repository, and find other plant-loving users.

 - Take a look at MyPlants.io's frontend deployment [here](https://myplantsdotio.vercel.app/).
-- The backend endpoints are deployed [here](https://myplants-backend.onrender.com/).
+- The backend is deployed [here](https://myplants-backend.onrender.com/).

+### **‼️ Please note:**
+- The only working deployment endpoint at the moment is: https://myplantsdotio.vercel.app.
+Don't refresh with /login or /register, because the app will return 404.
+- In order to start the frontend app, please wake up the backend first.
+Otherwise, the first GET request to /login will fail.

 ## 🌿 About the Project
 MyPlants.io allows plant enthusiasts to manage their plant collections, see other users, and share their botanical treasures.
 It is based on: